 - Workshops: Exploring Career Pathways; Career Interest Assessment; Exploring Your Personality Type (Myers-Briggs Type Indicator).

-- CareerHub: Please review the “My Degree & Skills” and/or “Decision-Making” sections for career development related information.
+- CareerHub: Please review the “My Degree & Skills” and/or “Decision-Making” sections for career planning related information.

 - Centre for Career Action library: The Centre for Career Action collection contains print and online resources for career planning.